 - Store at -18°C or colder.
 Take care to maintain this low storage temperature, eg try to avoid opening the freezer door unnecessarily.
 If your ice cream is soft you are running your freezer too warm.

-- Leave space at the top of containers, glass jars or plastic bags containing liquids or semi-solid foods as they expand during freezing.
+- Leave space at the top of containers, glass jars or plastic bags containing liquids or semi-solid foods.
+These expand as they freeze.
 Usually 20 – 50mm head space is recommended.
-Seal well.
+Seal.
 Ideally, remove all the air from the package after food is frozen.

 - Packages or containers of solid foods should have the air removed from them and be sealed tightly before freezing.

-- Freeze immediately and as quickly as possible.
+- Freeze immediately or as quickly as possible.
 Freeze only small quantities of food at any one time.
-For best results we recommend that only 1kg of food be frozen per 25L freezer capacity.
+For best results we recommend that only 1kg of food be frozen per 25L of freezer storage volume at any one time.
 (About 3kg in small freezers and 4kg in larger freezers).
+For faster freezing in ActiveSmart™ models, we recommend that fresh food is placed at the top of the freezer compartment close to the air vent.

 - Thaw foods preferably in a refrigerator, or using a microwave oven or multifunction oven.

 - Keep a constant turnover of food.
-Use older items of food first.
-Do not exceed recommended storage times.
+Use older items of food first and do not exceed recommended storage times.

 - Use good quality freezer proof packaging to maintain food quality.